 Fitzpatrick has addressed numerous groups nationally on the subject of infanticide and was personally responsible for bringing to justice a Tioga County woman responsible for the deaths of her 5 children.
 Waneta Hoyt, who was sentenced to 75 years to Life for smothering her 5 children over 20 years ago, was originally thought to be the mother of 5 babies who had succumbed to SIDS.
 Pursuing the case in 1992, Fitzpatrick’s dogged detective work led to her arrest, trial and conviction.
 This case gained national notoriety, had been featured on Eye to Eye with Connie Chung and is the subject of two books “Goodbye My Little Ones” and “The Death of Innocents”, the latter winning the prestigious Edgar Allan Poe award for “Best Fact Crime Book”.
 On related cases, he has appeared on 20/20, Dateline, 60 Minutes, Cold Case Files and Women Behind Bars.
 The resultant publicity from the Hoyt case has led to increasing national awareness in the medical and legal communities regarding infant homicide and SIDS prevention.

 Fitzpatrick resides in LaFayette, New York with his wife, the Honorable Diane Fitzpatrick, a Judge on the New York State Court of Claims.
-They have three children – son Daniel, a graduate of Syracuse University; daughter Sara, a graduate of Binghamton University; and youngest son Sean, a graduate of St. John Fisher College.
+They have three children – son Daniel, a graduate of Syracuse University; daughter Sara, a graduate of Binghamton University and Syracuse University College of Law; and youngest son Sean, a graduate of St. John Fisher College.